a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 	1. System is tolerant of failures or partitions
 		1. **Works if even a few nodes go down**
 3. **We have to pick any two of Consistency, Availability & Partition Tolerance**
+	1. Explanation:

+			CAP Theorem simply states that in case of a network failure, when a few of the nodes of the system are down, we have to make a choice between Availability & Consistency

+		1. If we pick Availability: This means if few of the nodes go down, other nodes are available to users for making updates
+			1. In such a situation, system is inconsistent as nodes which are down don't get updated with new data

 ### Database Quiz - Part 2 ###
 ### Types of Databases ###